microsoft/terraform-provider-azuredevops/website/docs/r/workitem.html.markdown

 ---

-* `additional_fields_json` - (Optional) Specifies a json formatted string of additional fields for the Work Item.
-Once additional fields have been defined, removing the `additional_fields_json` argument will not trigger removal from the API.
-Instead an empty json string must be provided to trigger removal of all previously defined additional fields.
+* `additional_fields_json` - (Optional) A JSON-formatted string of extra fields. **Note**: Removing this attribute from your configuration will not clear existing fields in the API.
+To remove all fields, set this value to an empty JSON string (`"{}"`).

 * `area_path` - (Optional) Specifies the area where the Work Item is used.

 * `custom_fields` - (Optional, **Deprecated** use `additional_fields_json` argument instead) Specifies a list with Custom Fields for the Work Item.

-!> **Warning** To prevent a breaking change, the current `description` argument behavior will not remove the field from the Azure DevOps API when it is removed from the config or set to a blank value.
-When removed or set to a blank value this field will be `Computed` and contain the value received from the Azure DevOps API.
-In a future major release, the `description` argument will remove the `Computed` setting which will always update the Azure DevOps API with the value or non value of the field.

-* `description` - (Optional) A description for the Work Item.
-To prevent a breaking change, current field behavior will not remove the field from the Azure DevOps API when it is removed from the config or set to a blank value.
-When removed or set to a blank value this field will be `Computed` and contain the value received from the Azure DevOps API.
+* `description` - (Optional) A description for the Work Item. **Note**: Due to current lifecycle behavior, omitting this field or setting it to an empty string will not clear the description in Azure DevOps; the provider will instead read the existing value.
+To avoid a breaking change, the ability to clear this field will be introduced in a future major release.

 * `iteration_path` - (Optional) Specifies the iteration in which the Work Item is used.